How to create a CSR policy

 We’ve had an exciting two days at The Great British Business Show last week, speaking to many of London’s top employers, many of whom started out as fresh graduates just like you.
-So we thought, what better way to get graduate advice than from the people who have successfully navigated the graduate job minefield.

 We know that for many graduates it can be overwhelming attempting to juggle completing a degree with finding that great graduate job, especially if you are unsure of what career you actually want to pursue after graduation.
-But speaking to many employers it’s clear that whatever your first job, you may find your career trajectory changing overtime.
+For more tips, check out our blog on how to figure out what your ideal graduate job is.

-Emelia, an Account Manager of a leading UK web hosting provider started out “working for an art publishing company as a runner – it was like running around being the PA, it was hard work but good experience”.
+• Emelia, an Account Manager of a leading UK web hosting provider started out “working for an art publishing company as a runner – it was like running around being the PA, it was hard work but good experience”.

 Senior New Business Advisor, Rachel initially started out her career working in a contact centre, though previously pondered the idea of being a teacher, she then moved on to The Telegraph working in advertising and is now a Telesales Manager.